The boundary of chaos for interval mappings: Spaces of mappings

-For $g\in\mathcal E$, let $\mod(g)= \sup\mod(V\setminus(U\cup\mathbb D))$, where the supremum is taken over all extensions $g:U\rightarrow V$ as above.
+For $g\in\mathcal E$, let $\mod(g)= \sup\mod(V\setminus(U\cup\mathbb D))$, where the supremum is taken over all extensions $g\colon U\rightarrow V$ as above.

-To each $f\in\mathcal{PG}$ of degree $d$, we associate its external mapping $\pi(f)=g$: we let $f$ be a polynomial-like representative of $f$, and then use the construction of \cite{DH}, Section 2.
-See also, \cite{L-Feig}, Section 3.2.
+To each $f\in\mathcal{PG}$ of degree $d$, we associate its external mapping $\pi(f)=g$: we let $f$ be a polynomial-like representative of the germ $f$, and then use the construction of \cite{L-Feig}, Section 3.2 to obtain $g\colon\mathbb T\to \mathbb T$.
+See also, \cite{DH}, Section 2.
 We say that two polynomial-like germs, $f$ and $g$, are externally equivalent if $\pi(f)=\pi(g)$.

-\begin{lem} We have the following: \begin{itemize} \item If $F$ and $G$ are externally equivalent polynomial-like germs with connected Julia sets, then there is a conformal mapping $h:\C\setminus K_F\rightarrow\C\setminus K_G$ which conjugates $F$ and $G$ near their Julia sets.
+\begin{lem} We have the following: \begin{itemize} \item If $f$ and $g$ are externally equivalent polynomial-like germs with connected Julia sets, then there is a conformal mapping $h\colon \C\setminus K_f\rightarrow\C\setminus K_g$ which conjugates $f$ and $g$ near their Julia sets.

 \item The external mapping $\pi(F)(z)=z^d$ if and only if $F$ is a polynomial of degree $d$. \end{itemize} \end{lem}